SAP/spartacus-docs/_pages/fsa/features/fsa-agent-enablement.md

 ![Accessing Seller Dashboard]({{ site.baseurl }}/assets/images/fsa/OBO/seller-dashboard-access-link.png)

-After they land on the Dashboard, sellers can see their personal details on the right, while in the Dashboard Options section on the left, they can see number of existing customers, as well as options for adding a new customer and previewing the list of existing customers.
+After they land on the Dashboard, sellers can see their personal details on the right, while in the Dashboard Overview section on the left, they can see number of existing customers, as well as options for adding a new customer and previewing the list of existing customers.

 ![Seller Dashboard Preview]({{ site.baseurl }}/assets/images/fsa/OBO/seller-dashboard-overview.png)

-The page route is */seller-dashboard*.

 ### Creating Customer Account

 To create a new customer account, seller clicks the **Add a Customer** button in the Dashboard Overview section.
-The page route is */seller-dashboard/create-customer*.

 ![Adding New Customer]({{ site.baseurl }}/assets/images/fsa/OBO/seller-dashboard-add-customer.png)